 With Zend Debugger, profiling is supported within a zero configuration debugging session.

 To have the profiling data collected and analyze it, perform these general steps:

 Initiating a zero configuration Zend Debugger session

 Establishing a Zero-Configuration debugging session may fail, with no breakpoints hit and therefore the script not suspended.
 This may happen if if the path mappings are not configured or configured erroneously, or if you have not set any breakpoints.
-In the latter case, enabling selecting the Break at First Line in PHP Scripts check box in the External Connections area or turning the option on the main menu may also help.
+In the latter case, enabling selecting the Break at First Line in PHP Scripts checkbox in the External Connections area or turning the option from the main menu may also help.

-To have IntelliJ IDEA display a notification if the script is not suspended, select the Notify if debug session was finished without being stopped check box in the Advanced Settings area on the Debug page of the Settings dialog box.
+To have IntelliJ IDEA display a notification if the script is not suspended, select the Notify if debug session was finished without being stopped checkbox in the Advanced Settings area on the Debug page of the Settings dialog.